The various t-tests are applied during the ANALYZE and CONTROL phase. You should be very familiar with these test and able to explain the results.

 As these values come closer to one another the "z" calculation and "t" calculation get closer and closer to same value.
 The table below explains each test in more detail.

-T-tests are very commonly used in Six Sigma as a hypothesis test for determining if:
+T-tests are very commonly used in Six Sigma for evaluating means (μ) of one or two populations.
+You can use a t-test for determining if:

 The word different could be greater than, less than, or a certain value different than a target value.
 You can run statistical test in software usually be easily configuring the parameters to look for certain types of differences as were just mentioned.